-Whether you are an active hiker, camper, or just enjoy the outdoors, having some survival gear can be very helpful.
-When it comes to choosing survival gear, it can be hard to know what is worth purchasing and what is just a gimmick.
+Whether you are an active hiker or camper or enjoy the outdoors, having some survival gear can be very helpful.
+When choosing survival gear, it can be hard to know what is worth purchasing and what is just a gimmick.
 One thing that many swear by is a quality paracord bracelet to wear when off the beaten path.

 For many wearers, paracord bracelets are highly worth the costs and can be very useful.
-These bracelets are low cost and can be used in many crisis situations.
-Wearers can create their own bracelets for even less costs and equal efficiency.
+These bracelets are low-cost and can be used in many crises.
+Wearers can create their bracelets for even lower prices and equal efficiency.

-While paracord bracelets may be worth the cost, it is important to break down if you will truly use this item and if it is worth purchasing.
-This will be very situational considering each individual has differing needs.
+While paracord bracelets may be worth the cost, it is essential to determine if you will truly use this item and if it is worth purchasing.
+This will be very situational, considering each individual has differing needs.
 However, we will break down the ins and outs of paracord bracelets and their value.

 What Are Paracord Bracelets?

 A paracord bracelet is also known as a survival bracelet.
-This survival tool is commonly worn by campers, hikers, and other individuals who are outdoors.
-They can be used in emergency situations as a way to access rope easily.
+This survival tool is commonly worn by campers, hikers, and other outdoors individuals.
+They can be used in emergencies to access rope easily.

-Paracord bracelets are a great way to get a lot of rope in a very small package.
-In fact, most paracord bracelets offer a foot of paracord per inch of bracelet.
-This means that a six inch bracelet would equate to six feet of rope.
+Paracord bracelets are a great way to get a lot of rope in a small package.
+Most paracord bracelets offer a foot of paracord per inch of the bracelet.
+This means that a six-inch bracelet would equate to six feet of rope.